neilhwatson/evolve_cfengine_freelib/README.md

 This master branch is ready for 3.6.3+.
 Most bundles now support both CSV and JSON parameter files.
 A conversion script is included in ./bin.

+## Upgrade from 3.5?

+1. Template source in efl_edit_templates and efl_service must now have an extention to identify them as cfengine (tmp|template) or mustache (mus|mustache) style templates.
+1. Efl_edit_templates now has a server column that works just like efl_service and other bundles.
+Add the column between the source file and mode.

 ## Introduction

 The bundles contained in this CFEngine library primarily focus on data driven